syncfusion-content/uwp-docs/uwp/SfDateTimeCombo/Customization.md

 The Item template property is used to decorate the DateTimeItem drop-down list containing the date or time lists with custom visuals.

-N>  The DataContext of a DateTimeItem dropdownlist containing date or time parts is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.
+N>  The DataContext of a DateTimeItem drop-down list containing date or time parts is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.